 Glass’s lazy, right-on metrocentric view showed how she and her bien-pensant political class have ignored – and belittled – the genuine concerns of the white working class about east European immigration.
 Labour, with its unconvincing Remain campaign, ignores those concerns at its peril.

-(* Another racism-related post-interview comment thought to be off-mic is described in my blog article about Aung Sun Suu Kyi and Myanmar’s persecuted Rohingya Muslims, ‘Halo Goodbye, Suu‘.
+(* Another off-mic racism-related post-interview comment is described in my blogpost about Aung Sun Suu Kyi and Myanmar’s persecuted Rohingya Muslims, ‘Halo Goodbye, Suu‘.
 Suu Kyi made a racist off-air comment about BBC Today presenter Mishal Husain after losing her temper during a radio interview when Husain repeatedly asked her to condemn anti-Muslim violence.
 After the interview, she was heard to say: ‘No one told me I was going to be interviewed by a Muslim.’)

 Metrocentral London: Remain

 The ‘toxic’ debate continues as metrocentric Remain intellectuals whine about the supposedly stupid people who ignored their advice.
 The poor whites, they say, were like Trump supporters, incoherently attacking the establishment like, they imply, a zombie mob shuffling out of their housing estates towards the ivory towers of metroland.

 Those metrocentrics are really the stupid ones.
 They can’t accept the truth: that Leave voters had valid concerns about the impact on the UK of EU freedom of movement; and about loss of sovereignty.
 Being treated with contempt by the political class didn’t help – but their vote wasn’t an incoherent act of resentment at being overlooked.
 It was about issues – issues that the metrocentrics, in their lofty arrogance, chose to ignore.